 A far-reaching publicity campaign

-The Ambassador community has a huge range of skills that could provide much better shared resources.
+Between us we have a huge range of skills that with a little organisation and communication could provide much better shared resources.

-Ambassadors will develop talks, web pages, demonstrations, blogs, workshops, day courses and articles for local media.
-The emphasis in all these should be on fun, simplicity, and low cost.
+Together we have been developing talks, demonstrations, blogs, workshops, posters, day courses and articles for local media.
+The emphasis in all these is on fun, simplicity, and low cost.

 Building a self-supporting Ambassador network

-A key goal of this phase of development is creating an Ambassador network that requires minimal financial support beyond the funded project period of two years.
+A key goal of this project was to create an Ambassador network that requires minimal financial support beyond the two year funded project period.

-To do this, attention will be paid throughout to creating local ‘hives’ of Ambassadors who can support and train one another.
-Depending on the geographical clustering of the Ambassadors, these hives could be regional or very local.
+To do this, the emphasis has been on creating local ‘hives’ of Ambassadors who can support and train one another.
+Depending on the geographical clustering of the Ambassadors, these hives range from regional to very local.

-Part of the Ambassador role will be to recruit more Ambassadors locally, going well beyond the total ~200 that are directly supported by this project.
+Part of the Ambassador role is to help recruit more Ambassadors locally, going well beyond the total ~200 that are directly supported by this project already.

-After 2018, the Association will give limited support through web resources and key campaigning messages, but will rely on these self-organising hives for all practical delivery and support.
+The Permaculture Association is currently able to give limited support through web resources and key campaigning messages, but will these self-organising hives will be the centre of practical delivery and support in the future.